30-Second Summary: Businesses need to incorporate different systems...

 With advancements in technology and wide adoption of Artificial Intelligence, progressive inventory management software, like Freshservice, now collects and stores sales data to help store managers better forecast sales in the coming season.
 This is particularly essential to prevent inventory waste.

-The most important part of using an inventory management software is setting it up properly.
+The most important part of using inventory management software is to set it up properly.
 As scary as this may seem to not-so-savvy entrepreneurs, it’s quite a simple fix.
 Some of the best IMS providers have elaborate guides to help you set up your inventory management tool appropriately.